jinguoxing/af-go-frame/README.md

 ## License

-The Kratos framework is open-sourced software licensed under the [MIT license](./LICENSE).
+The af-go-frame framework is open-sourced software licensed under the [MIT license](./LICENSE).